Your entire success will be based on one or two features, no more. – Fred Lalonde, Hopper Co-Founder and CEO

 - Questionable (Q): There is a contradiction in the customer’s answers to the questions.
 This typically signifies that the question was phrased incorrectly or that the customer misunderstood the question.

-Features can be re-prioritized, with mandatory features typically coming first followed by linear and exciter features.
+Features can be re-prioritized with a Kano survey, with mandatory features typically coming first followed by linear and exciter features.
 A compelling product would try to balance these three types with an emphasis on “killer features,” those that are so useful that the product becomes essential for the user.

-Depending on the answer set, some indifferent features might be good to include if they fulfill the needs of your ideal customer profile.
+Depending on the answer set, some Indifferent features might be good to include if they fulfill the needs of your ideal customer profile.
 For that reason, it might be interesting to look at the correlations between the answers received and your target profile.
-Who do you want to please most?
+Which segment do you want to please the most?

 Remember that your feature categorization will evolve over time.
 In the same way that free Wi-Fi in coffee shops was once an exciter, it has now become a key part of the coffee shop experience.
 Exciter features eventually become regular parts of the product as the market matures.